Helping You Make A Difference

 - graduated from Southeastern Baptist Theological Seminary with a Master’s of Divinity (May 2000) and a Doctorate of Ministry (May 2009).

-- Drew currently serves as the Executive Director of Camp Rock of Georgia (December 2017 to present).
+- Drew currently serves as the Executive Director of Camp Rock of Georgia (December 2017 to present) and is the Executive Pastor at Redland Baptist Church in Valdosta, GA.

 - served as Associate Pastor three years and Senior Pastor for over eight years at Daybreak Community Church in Frederick, Maryland (2000 until March of 2011).